Why 80% of delays are not lost due to execution

 - the impact on the schedule

-Identify, quantify, and attribute delays with a structured methodology
+Identify, quantify and assign delays with a structured methodology

-Without that, the delay is invisible... even if it's real.
+Without this, the delay is invisible... even if it is real.

-This is a major mistake on the projects.
+This is a major error on the projects.

 Simple example:

-- delay on critical path Extension of deadline + potential cost
+- delay on the critical path Extension of time + potential cost

 In practice: